7 Best Salesforce Competitors for Small Business

 That way you don’t only find out which ones are best, but also which one is best for your small or medium-sized business specifically.

-At the end, we’ll wrap up with a short summary of the pros and cons of each alternative + lay out the 4 essential steps to move from Salesforce to a competitor.
+At the end, I’ll wrap up with a short summary of the pros and cons of each alternative + lay out the 4 essential steps to move from Salesforce to a competitor.

-We’ve calculated global review ratings for each Salesforce competitor.
+I’ve calculated global review ratings for each of those Salesforce competitors.

-These global review ratings are obtained by combining three ratings in one:
+These global review ratings were obtained by combining three ratings in one:

 • Overall product rating, from the #1 B2B software review site (G2)